A Generally Covariant Model of Spacetime as a 4-Brane in 4+1 Flat Dimensions: Introduction

 \section{Introduction}

 General covariance is probably the most appealing aspect of Einstein's theory of general relativity.
 General relativity was built on the foundation of special relativity.
 Since spacetime in special relativity is flat, incorporating gravity into the theory was accomplished through the curvature concept and the Riemann tensor.
 This historical order of events can make one think that the action of the theory must contain some form of the Riemann tensor, tied to the dynamics of the metric.
 However, it is possible to construct a fully covariant theory without using any derivatives of the metric in the action.
-This method has been investigated in various papers\cite{wang20,piran85,liddle98,belinsky88}.
 We do not necessarily have to work with curvature terms.
 We know from the works of Sakharov concerning the quantum fluctuations on the curvature\cite{sakharov67,visser02} that different orders of curvature may be derived as quantum corrections to the action.
-Non-minimal couplings with the curvature term are also viable and being investigated\cite{sushkov09}.
+Non-minimal couplings with the curvature term are also viable\cite{sushkov09}.
 There are also works that connect scalar field extensions to spacetime with modified gravity theories and produce similar cosmological results\cite{briscese07,nojiri07,nojiri07_2,capozziello06}.
+Scalar fields are also used to describe inflation, as has been investigated in various papers\cite{wang20,piran85,liddle98,belinsky88}.

 Extending the configuration space through physical or internal degrees of freedom has been thoroughly used since Kaluza-Klein as a general technique.
 Cosmological studies also utilize this method\cite{arik89,sengor13,tiwari10}.
 Several papers\cite{ratra_inflation92,gottlöber_inflation91,elizalde_inflation08,capozziello_inflation06} use scalar fields in flat or curved spaces to define inflation fields.
 Palatini approach to general relativity also utilizes scalar fields\cite{bauer11,kaewkhao18}.
-While what we are trying to do is not a slow-roll theory\cite{liddle94,linde01}, this technique is useful.
-Our method will also have similarities with the Polyakov action and investigations stemming from Polyakov's work.\cite{romoli22}
+Our method will also have similarities with the Polyakov action and investigations stemming from Polyakov's work.\cite{polyakov81}

+This work aims to build on the aforementioned concepts to obtain a curved spacetime obeying FLRW geometry as the ground state of the expanding universe.
+The use of scalar fields is taken in likelihood of the Higgs mechanism of the Standard Model.
+This toy model is aimed to explore a new idea to see if established knowledge coming from the Einstein theory can be reached through other means.